 The property is offered freehold and with vacant possession on completion

-Marston Grange is a privately owned 406 acre arable farm located on the battlefield of Marston Moor with far-reaching views to the White Horse of Sutton Bank.
+Marston Grange is a privately owned 291 acre arable farm located on the battlefield of Marston Moor with far-reaching views to the White Horse of Sutton Bank.
 This indisputably unique and versatile property has many valuable components and offers multiple possibilities for generating income.
-The principal house lies deep within its own land, there are three cottages some quarter of a mile distant, a renovated Education Barn, additional buildings with planning potential, two acres of gardens cultivated to NGS level and including an acre of wildflower meadow - all within an idyllic setting right on the site of the most famous battle of the English Civil War – the Battle of Marston Moor, 2nd July 1644.
+The principal house lies deep within its own land, there is a renovated Education Barn, additional buildings with planning potential, two acres of gardens cultivated to NGS level and a wildflower meadow - all within an idyllic setting right on the site of the most famous battle of the English Civil War – the Battle of Marston Moor, 2nd July 1644.
 The farm itself is well managed and profitable with exceptionally well maintained buildings and yard.

 The breathtakingly beautiful gardens that wrap around the south, east and north elevations of the house have been created by the present owners who are keen gardeners.
 Designed to blend into the surrounding arable landscape, the gardens have been planted with many native and wild flower species to provide a natural habitat.
 Mature trees, coppiced fruit trees and established shrubs form the basic structure of the gardens, with complementary perennial plantings, annuals and spring bulbs added for year round colour and shape.